SpoonX/aurelia-authentication/doc/installation.md

 jspm resolve --only npm:aurelia-dependency-injection@1.0.0-beta.2.1.0
 ```

 ## Webpack

 Run `npm i aurelia-authentication --save` from your project root.

 Add `'aurelia-authentication'` in the `coreBundles.aurelia section` of your `webpack.config.js`.

-Aurelia-authentication has submodules (currently only the authFilter).
-They are included in it's package.json, so no further action is required.
+Aurelia-authentication has submodules.
+They are listed as resources in the package.json.
+So, no further action is required.

 ## Typescript

-If needed, add to your `typings.json`:
+Npm-based installations pick up the typings automatically.
+For Jspm-based installations, add to your `typings.json`:

 ```js
 "aurelia-authentication": "github:spoonx/aurelia-authentication",